 I loved this pasta with pesto.
 We also tried it with tomato sauce and it was just as tasty.
 Though I didn’t try it with my pumpkin cheese sauce, I’m sure it would be dreamy.
 Enjoy!

 - 3 Tbsp pumpkin puree

 - Add flour and salt to a food processor and pulse.
-Then add in two egg yolks and 1 whole egg, and the pumpkin puree.
+Then add in whole egg, egg yolks, and pumpkin puree.
 Pulse until well combined.
 Then drizzle in water until a dough forms (see picture).